Brahma Kumaris: Karma

-The Brahma Kumaris believe that every action performed by a soul will create a return accordingly, and that the destiny of the soul's next body depends on how it acts and behaves in this life.
-Through meditation, by transforming thinking patterns and eventually actions, the Brahma Kumaris believe that people can purify their "karmic account" and lead a better life in the present and next birth.
+The Brahma Kumaris teach that each action performed in consciousness leaves karmic traces that shape future experience and eventual rebirth, and that disciplined meditation can purify habitual patterns and thereby improve both present circumstances and successive lives.

 Cycle of time

-In contrast to linear theories of human history that hypothesize an ancient point of origin for the universe and a final destruction, the BKs do not posit a start, end or age for the universe, believing such concepts to be an erroneous application of the human life cycle to the universe.
-BKs believe the universe to follow an eternal, naturally occurring 5,000-year cycle, composed of four ages (yugas): the Golden Age (Satya Yuga), the Silver Age (Treta Yuga), the Copper Age (Dvapara Yuga), the Iron Age (Kali Yuga) and each represents 1250 years of the cycle.
-They also believe that at the end of the Iron Age there will be "Destruction."
-They believe Destruction will kill everyone on Earth and cleanse the Earth.
-Then only can the cycle repeat again.
+The Brahma Kumaris believe the universe to follow an eternal, naturally occurring 5,000-year cycle, composed of four ages (yugas), each of 1250 years: the Golden Age (Satya Yuga), the Silver Age (Treta Yuga), the Copper Age (Dvapara Yuga), and the Iron Age (Kali Yuga).
+They also believe that at the end of the Iron Age there will be "Destruction.", which will kill everyone on Earth and cleanse the Earth, and the cycle repeats.
 The present period of this cycle is sometimes described as a fifth age or "Confluence age" as it is considered to be the confluence (the junction or meeting) between the Iron Age and the Golden age.

 The first half of the cycle (the Golden and Silver ages) is considered to be the age of "soul conscious living".
-The Brahma Kumaris see this as a time of "heaven on earth" or as a version of the Garden of Eden when human beings are fully virtuous, complete, self-realised beings who lived in complete harmony with the natural environment.
+The Brahma Kumaris see this as a time of "heaven on earth" or as a version of the Garden of Eden when human beings are fully virtuous, complete, self-realised beings who live in complete harmony with the natural environment.
 The primary enlightenment was the innate understanding of the self as a soul.

-The Brahma Kumaris believe that modern civilization will be destroyed by global nuclear conflict, coupled with natural calamities and that these cataclysmic events form part of a natural and cathartic cyclic process.

 When the organisation began, emphasis was placed on the physical destruction of the world as seen in the cataclysmic visions of Dada Lekhraj.
 As the organisation developed, it witnessed World War II, the atomic bombings of Hiroshima and Nagasaki and the Cold War, and the destructive aspects of its teachings were reframed as a process of transformation.
-The students of the organization had also made many failed predictions of the violent destruction of the world, between 1987 and 2008 and the original teachings also referred to a particular date 1976, aspects which are now downplayed.
+The original teachings referred to a particular date 1976, and students of the organization had also made failed predictions of the violent destruction of the world between 1987 and 2008.
+The Brahma Kumaris believe that modern civilization will be destroyed by global nuclear conflict, coupled with natural calamities and that these cataclysmic events form part of a natural and cathartic cyclic process.
+Adherents have been criticised by nonmembers for hiding or downplaying their prophesied physical destruction of the world However, the Brahma Kumaris maintain that their primary purpose is to teach meditation and peace of mind.